 They’ve been labeled a natural wonder because of the incredible variety of plant and animal life that thrive there – most of which has never been documented elsewhere.

 It is also the birthplace of Charles Darwin’s Theory of Evolution by Natural Selection.
-The opportunity to observe various animals here in close proximity is totally unparalleled.

-Yet a lot of travelers make the mistake of visiting only one island and then swiftly flying back to the mainland.
 Sadly, this is tantamount to flying to Africa only to see elephants – it barely scratches the surface.

-My recommendation is to take a multi-day cruise with a naturalist on board.
-These wildlife experts give so much vital information about the critical history of the islands and why they matter in the context of understanding the metamorphosis of living beings.
+These wildlife experts provide vital information about the critical history of the islands and why they matter in understanding the metamorphosis of living beings.

-There are about 18 main islands that make up the Galapagos.
-But most flights from the mainland arrive at Baltra Island.
-The cruise I took had an 8-day itinerary that visited 10 islands.
-Suffice to say, it was worth every penny!
+The cruise I took had an 8-day itinerary that visited ten islands.
+Suffice it to say, it was worth every penny!

-My Galapagos Islands Cruise Itinerary
+My 8-Day Galapagos Islands Cruise Itinerary

 Day 1: BALTRA – NORTH SEYMOUR for the blue-footed boobies and frigate birds.

-Day 2: CHINESE HAT for red Sally Lightfoot crabs, marine iguanas, lava lizards and sealions / BARTOLOMÉ ISLAND for Galapagos penguins.
+Day 2: CHINESE HAT for red Sally Lightfoot crabs, marine iguanas, lava lizards, and sealions / BARTOLOMÉ ISLAND for Galapagos penguins.

 Day 3: GENOVESA: PRINCE PHILLIPS STEPS – DARWIN BAY for birds and snorkeling (and a chance to see hammerhead sharks)